SharePoint/sp-dev-docs/docs/solution-guidance/event-receiver-and-list-event-receiver-sharepoint-add-in.md

 ---
-title: Event receivers and list event receivers in the SharePoint add-in model ms.date: 11/03/2017
+title: Event receivers and list event receivers in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Event receivers and list event receivers in the SharePoint add-in model
+Event receivers and list event receivers in the SharePoint Add-in model
 =======================================================================

 Summary